idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### How can devs do to make managers job's easier?

+**Realize you and the team are a domain expert**

+Due to positional authority, managers statements can be overweighted.
+However, managers by not being immersed in the problem know the least.
+Remind the team, and yourself, that the manager knows the least about the tech, and their words should not be overweighted.

+**No surprises**

+- If stuff goes wrong share it ASAP, the manager would love to do the same
+- Discuss what you want and need, and if you're getting it

+**Give insight into places manager has no visibility**

+- When people are upset/demoralized/angry, often ICs know before managers as people don't tell managers.
+Sharing this with a manager is great so they can take action.
+- Give feedback, especially hard feedback.

 ### How does a dev find out if they’d be good at or enjoy being a manager?

+**Preview as much as you can:**

+- Intern
+- Mentor
+- Volunteer to do jobs for the manager
+- As a technical lead do some proto managing on behalf of the real Manager.

+**Be a strong IC first**

+Make sure you're a senior enough enginer before becoming a manager (AMZN - L6; FB - E6; MSFT - L65).
+Once you become a manager, your technical skill drops as most of your energy is focused on other tasks.
+So, if you don't have a strong enough base, you'll lose your ability to help assess and provide input on technical tasks.

 ### Why do managers always say coding is part of their job but we all know it isn’t?